joinpursuit/ios-types-variables-logic-operations-lab-1/README.md

 ```

 ***
+## 4. Seconds in Year

-## 4.Determine the number of seconds in a year and store the number in a variable named secondsInAYear.
+Determine the number of seconds in a year and store the number in a variable named secondsInAYear.

 ```swift
 Hint: